codedhola/codedhola/README.md

 - 👋 Hi, I’m  ***@codedhola***
 - 🌱 A Backend Developer
 - 🖥 Stack based on express-nodejs(framework), mySql and postgres(Sql) and Mongodb(noSql)
-- 😎 Currently Building stuffs from scratch
+- 😎 Currently Building stuffs from scratch and also Currently learning typescript
 - 💞️ I’m looking to collaborate on open source project
 - 📫 Reach me on twitter ***[@codedhola_](https://twitter.com/codedhola_)***